Greta Thunberg leads Montreal climate strike amid aviation emissions talks

 Teenager Thunberg angrily tells U.N. climate summit 'you have stolen my dreams'

-(Reporting by Allison Lampert, additional reporing by David Ljunggren in Ottawa; Editing by Steve Scherer and Lisa Shumaker)
+(Reporting by Allison Lampert, additional reporing by David Ljunggren in Ottawa; Editing by Steve Scherer, Lisa Shumaker, William Maclean)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))